Fight for the Fallen (2021): Storylines

-Fight for the Fallen featured professional wrestling matches that involved different wrestlers from pre-existing scripted feuds and storylines.
-Wrestlers portray heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
+Fight for the Fallen featured professional wrestling matches that involved different wrestlers from pre-existing scripted feuds and storylines, written by AEW's writers.
 Storylines were produced on AEW's weekly television program, Dynamite, the supplementary online streaming shows, Dark and Elevation, and The Young Bucks' YouTube series Being The Elite.

 Event

 Preliminary matches and segments

 The event opened with The Elite (Kenny Omega, Matt Jackson, Nick Jackson, Doc Gallows and Karl Anderson) taking on Adam Page, Evil Uno, Stu Grayson, John Silver and Alex Reynolds in a 10-man tag team elimination match.
-Kenny Omega and The Elite entered in basketball jerseys, as the "Elite Squad", to "Get Ready for This" in reference to Space Jam.
+Kenny Omega and The Elite entered in basketball jerseys, as the "Elite Squad", to "Get Ready for This" in reference to Space Jam to promote Space Jam: A New Legacy starring LeBron James, Jeff Bergman, Eric Bauza and Zendaya Coleman.
 Since The Elite won, Adam Page could not challenge for the AEW World Championship.
 According to Being The Elite, the special entrance was a gift to Nick Jackson, who celebrated his birthday the day of the show.

 After the opening match, Taz held a championship celebration for Ricky Starks, with a band playing live music.
 The celebration was interrupted by Brian Cage.

 Next, FTR faced Santana and Ortiz.
 The match had to finish early after Cash Wheeler suffered an injury.

 After that, Tony Schiavone announced AEW Rampage: The First Dance, to be held at the United Center in Chicago, Illinois on Friday, August 20; sparking rumors of an appearance by CM Punk.

 Later, Hikuleo (accompanied by King Haku) faced Lance Archer for the IWGP United States Heavyweight Championship.
 Archer retained, after which Hiroshi Tanahashi challenged him to a championship match at NJPW Resurgence.

 Cody Rhodes was interviewed before being attacked by Malakai Black.
 The fight went on from the backstage area into the stage in front of the crowd, until Black knocked Rhodes out on the entrance ramp and several wrestlers and officials ran out to Rhodes' aid.

 In the fourth match, Christian Cage and Jurassic Express (Jungle Boy and Luchasaurus) beat the Hardy Family Office (Angelico and Private Party), accompanied by Matt Hardy.
 After the match, Christian was attacked by The Blade.

 In the penultimate match, Thunder Rosa beat Julia Hart, in her first match after officially signing with AEW.